rceman/repodex/PLAN.md

   - traversal segments (`..`)
   - resolves via symlinks to a location outside `root`
 - Recommended approach:
-  - evaluate real root path (resolve symlinks on root itself)
+  - resolve real root path (EvalSymlinks on root itself)
-  - join + clean relative chunk path
+  - clean and join relative chunk path under root
-  - evaluate symlinks for the final joined path
+  - EvalSymlinks on the candidate path
-  - ensure final resolved path is within resolved root prefix
+  - ensure the resolved path is within the resolved root prefix

----

-## 4.3 Serve — `serve --stdio` JSONL protocol
+## 4.3 Serve - `serve --stdio` JSONL protocol

 ### Transport
-- **One request line → one response line**
+- One request line -> one response line.
-- Each line is a single JSON object
+- Each line is a single JSON object.
-- Requests and responses are newline-delimited
+- Requests and responses are newline-delimited.

 ### Operations
 - `status`